Molmed/gene-thesaurus/README.md

 # GeneThesaurus v2.3.0

-GeneThesaurus is a Python package that translates between different gene standards using publicly available data from [HGNC](https://www.genenames.org/).
+GeneThesaurus is a Python package that translates between different gene standards using publicly available data from [HGNC](https://www.genenames.org/) and NIH.

 Presently, GeneThesaurus supports translating:
 - gene aliases and old gene symbols to the current HGNC standard gene symbols
 - gene symbols to ensembl identifiers
 - ensembl identifiers to gene symbols
+- entrez (NCBI) identifiers to gene symbols or ensembl identifiers

 Please get in touch (or consider submitting a pull request to this project) if you need translation between other formats.